nicholaschenai/ai-for-code/README.md

         - `pos_candidates` which are GT elements in `cleaned_html`
         - `neg_candidates` other candidate elements in page after preprocessing
     -  also contain recordings of annotation (via playwright), session storage
-    - avg 1135 elements, 7.3 actions
+    - avg 1135 elements (580 after preprocessing to keep those that are visible and carry substantial semantic meaning), 7.3 actions
 - "...
 ChatGPT & GPT-4 to extract intents, objects and conditions from the tasks, and assign tags."
+- MINDACT
+    - First, a fined tuned small LM filters the top k web elements and HTML snippets from the full HTML doc/ candidate elements, given task description and previous actions
+        - element reprsentation: tag, text content, salient attribute values, representation of parent and child elements
+        - NCE style training: use GT and sampled negative elements
-- MINDACT: fined tuned small LM to filter web elements from HTML, then use LLM to select from filtered elements in an MCQ way to predict actions with the element
+    - next, use LLM to select from filtered elements in an MCQ way to predict actions with the element, given task description and previous actions
+        - MCQ: divide top k into batches of 5.
+If >1 option is selected after a round, new groups are formed with the selected ones. repeat till a single element is selected or all options rejected (None option is chosen)
+    - various metrics, but the most stringent is success rate for the whole task
+        - 7.1%, 5.1%, 2.9% as we increase the test difficulty, while baseline (DeBERTa ft) gets near 0 for all

 ---